pniewiarowski/jupyter-template/README.md

 ### How to use it?

 `tools`: Directory for your Python classes and functions\
-`notebooks`: Directory for your Jupyter notebooks
+`notebooks`: Directory for your Jupyter notebooks\
+`cli`: Directory for your custom commands